 I love salads containing fruit.

-In this salad, fresh fruit compliments the nutty flavor of the wild rice.
+In this Wild Rice Salad, fresh fruit compliments the nutty flavor of the wild rice.

 You may be thinking you want to try this Wild Rice Salad with Apple and Pomegranate, but wild rice is too expensive.
 But is it really?

-I only used one cup in this recipe which serves 6.
+I only used one cup for this Wild Rice Salad which serves 6.

 And if you can’t find it at reasonable price, you can use a wild rice blend in this recipe instead.